-All full-time faculty shall have an annual evaluation, which will include the submission of an Annual Self-Evaluation, a current Professional Activities Summary (PAS), a current curriculum vitae (CV), and student course evaluations for the evaluation year.
-In addition, tenure-track faculty should arrange for a peer observation of their teaching performance each year and submit that observation report with their other materials during the years of a Portfolio Performance Review.
+All full-time faculty shall have an annual evaluation, which will include the submission of an Annual Self-Evaluation, a current Professional Activities Summary, a current CV, and student course evaluations for the current year.
+In addition, tenure-track faculty and non-tenure-track faculty should arrange for a peer observation of their teaching performance each year, and submit that observation report with their other materials during the annual review.

-The review processes for tenure-track faculty in their third year and sixth year, along with those undergoing post-tenure review, are more extensive and are detailed in the section below titled Tenured and Tenure-Track Portfolio Performance Review-Third Year, Sixth Year, and Post-Tenure Review Years.
+The review processes for tenure-track faculty in their third year and sixth year, along with those undergoing post-tenure review, are more extensive and are detailed in the sections below titled Tenure-Track (Probationary) Faculty Review-Third Year Review Process, Tenure-Track (Probationary) Faculty Review-Critical Sixth-Year Review Process, and Post-Tenure Review Process.
 Faculty members during these years will develop an electronic Faculty Portfolio of professional evidence to be presented to reviewers at the time of the annual review.
 Guidelines for the Faculty Portfolio are outlined in the Appendix.

-Full-Time Faculty Annual Review Process in years other than Third Year, Sixth Year, and Post-Tenure Review Years
+Full-Time Faculty Review Process (in years other than Third Year, Sixth Year, and Post-Tenure Review Years)

-- Faculty members (other than Department Chairs) will provide an Annual Self-Evaluation, a current Professional Activities Summary (PAS), a current curriculum vitae (CV), and student course evaluations for the evaluation year to their Department Chair.
-Persons in tenuretrack appointments should have a yearly peer observation of their teaching performance as well, but would not need to submit them until the years designated for a Portfolio Performance Review. - 2.
-The Department Chair will review all materials, including any supplemental materials the department requests, and will write an evaluation letter summarizing their findings and recommendations. - a.
-In the event of a positive annual evaluation, the review process stops with the chair's evaluation, and the chair will provide a copy of the evaluation letter to the faculty member, the Dean, and the Provost's Office for the faculty member's file.
+- Faculty Members will provide an Annual Self-Evaluation, a current Professional Activities Summary, a current CV, and student course evaluations for the past year to their Department Chair, along with a peer observation of their teaching performance if they are a non-tenuretrack faculty member.
+Persons in tenure-track appointments, or persons preparing for a posttenure or promotion review, should have peer observations of their teaching performance as well, but would only need to submit them at the designated times during their respective review process. - 2.
+The Department Chair will review and then forward these materials, including any supplemental materials set forth by the department, peer observations (if needed), as well as the Department Chair's recommendation, to the Dean of the College. - 3.
+The Dean of the College will review all materials and the Department Chair's recommendation. - a.
+In the event of a positive annual evaluation, the review process stops with the Dean evaluation. - b.
+In the event of a negative annual evaluation, the process will automatically proceed to the next step.